Qualifying Child of More Than One Person

 If another person uses your qualifying child to claim EITC using the tie breaker rule, you can claim EITC only if you have another qualifying child.
 You cannot take the credit using the rules for those with no qualifying child.

-If you have a qualifying child and do not claim EITC using that qualifying child, you cannot take EITC for those who do not have a qualifying child.
-If you have another qualifying child, you may be able to claim the credit.
+If you have a qualifying child and do not claim EITC using that qualifying child, you cannot take EITC for those not have a qualifying child.
+If you have another qualifying child, you may be able to claim the credit using this other child.